The End of Time (book): Autobiography

 The book begins by describing how Barbour's view of time evolved.
 After taking physics in graduate school, Barbour went to Cologne for Ph.D. work on Einstein's theory of gravity.
 However he became preoccupied with the idea proposed by Ernst Mach that time is nothing but change.
 A remark by Paul Dirac prompted him to reconsider some mainstream physical assumptions.
 He worked as a translator of Russian scientific articles and remained outside of academic institutions which provided him time to pursue his research as he desired.

-For some twenty years Barbour sought to reformulate physics in the spirit of Mach but found that his results have been already discovered in a different form called ADM formalism.
+For some twenty years Barbour sought to reformulate physics in the spirit of Mach but found that his results had been already discovered in a different form called ADM formalism.
 He nearly gave up research, became involved in politics (p.
 238) and began writing books on the history of physics.
-His interest however was rekindled after talking with Lee Smolin and reflecting on quantum mechanics.
+His interest, however, was rekindled after talking with Lee Smolin and reflecting on quantum mechanics.
 Barbour came to the conclusion that "If the Machian approach to classical dynamics is correct, quantum cosmology will have no dynamics.
 It will be timeless.
 It must also be frameless" (p.
 232).
 He develops this view in the book.

 He acknowledges also that John Bell presented in 1980 a "quantum mechanics for cosmologists" which comes in close agreement with his conclusions, except on the point about the reality of time (p.
 301).